 A non-selective, state-funded secondary in Upper Norwood, Harris Academy Beulah Hill sits within the Harris Federation network and is building its identity as a distinct academy following a recent organisational change.
 Leadership is clearly defined, with Billy Goldsmith listed as Principal, and governance records show his headteacher role from 01 September 2023.

 For families, the big practical draw is straightforward: no tuition fees, a Croydon location with good public-transport coverage, and a sixth form pathway that the academy describes as academically ambitious.
-On published performance data, GCSE outcomes look broadly in line with the middle of the England distribution, while admissions demand indicators suggest competition for places is real rather than theoretical.
+On the 2025 published GCSE dataset, headline ranking positions sit in the lower part of the England distribution, while the Progress 8 score is 0, indicating outcomes broadly in line with expectations given students' starting points.

 One contextual nuance matters.
 As of January 2026, Ofsted has not yet published an inspection report under the academy’s current registration, so parents are comparing a live, developing organisation rather than a school with a long recent inspection trail.